truexcoin/christmas-list/VPS_DEPLOY.md

 - ✅ Install Node.js, PM2, Nginx, Redis
 - ✅ Clone and set up your app
 - ✅ Create .env file (asks for your password and API key)
-- ✅ Build the application
+- ✅ Build the application in standalone mode (optimized for VPS)
-- ✅ Start with PM2
+- ✅ Start with PM2 using ecosystem config
 - ✅ Configure Nginx
 - ✅ Set up firewall
+- ✅ Run health checks

 **That's it!** Your app will be running in ~5-10 minutes.